ferrouswheel/drugregulation/README.md

 **Disclosure**: while I'm reasonably technically savvy, I am not a crytogeek, and I'm very aware that getting cryptography processes _right_ is hard.
-Thus I present it as a prototype for comment rather than a functional system.
+Thus I present it as a prototype for comment rather than a functional system that's ready for production.

 There are several questions we need to answer:

 * **Identification of individuals**.
-In the simplest case, everyone uses a driver's license, but not everyone has one of these and an exclusionary system is not ideal.
-The problem with allowing multiple identification techniques is resolving these identities to one individual.
+In the simplest case, everyone would use a driver's license, but not everyone has one of these and an exclusionary system is not ideal.
+The problem with allowing multiple identification techniques is resolving these identities to one individual, especially if we wish to avoid explicit profiles of each user.
 * **Allowed frequency** - for a given substance, what is the allowable frequency of use and dosage size.
-The actual decision is health decision, but the system needs to account for multiple timeframes/quantities.
+The actual values should be backed by available evidence for adverse health and societal impacts, but the system needs to account for multiple timeframes/quantities.
+Ideally it should also allow these values to be changed as new evidence becomes available.
 * **Blacklisted individuals** - how do we determine whether an individual is allowed to be using recreational substances.
 * **Retailer accountability** - If the supply of a substance is rationed, then retailers